simon202235/zkpool-doc/docs/ZKPool-2.0/technology/graph-based-computation-tasks-scheduling.md

 ---
+sidebar_label: 'Graph-Based Computation  Tasks Scheduling'
 sidebar_position: 2
-sidebar_label: 'Graph based computation tasks description and scheduling'
 ---
+# Graph-Based Computation Tasks Scheduling

-# ZKP Proving Task Description
+## ZKP Proving Task Description

 In AI, like TensorFlow, we will use graphs to describe the computation.
 In the graph, there are many operations, such as conv, pooling, and so on.